 These bars differ from the total diet replacement version in that each bar is between 200 and 215 calories in addition to having slightly higher levels of fats, protein, vitamins, and minerals.

 Meant for those who have to figure out how to do Cambridge diet while on-the-go, these drinks provide a Cambridge diet alternative to other higher calorie drinks.
 They are all vegetarian-friendly and contain soy or milk products.
-These Cambridge diet drinks range from 200 to 215 calories and come in chocolate, strawberry, and banana.
+These Cambridge diet drinks range from 200 to 215 calories.

 This Cambridge diet drink is similar to the shake in that it comes in a powdered form that gets mixed with water and blended.
 They contain yogurt for both texture and protein content and are available in blackcurrant & apple or cherry & strawberry.
 They include 203 calories.

 These Cambridge diet shakes are slightly higher in content than their total meal replacement counterparts checking in at 200-215 calories.
 They are vegetarian with some containing soy and/or milk.

 As with the shakes, these soups are slightly higher calorie versions of the total meal replacement version.
 They are also vegetarian-friendly, contain soy and/or milk, and are a little over 200 calories.